deepakhj/cadent/docs/api.md

 # API/Readers

-Readers are an attempt to imitate the Graphite API bits and include 3 main endpoints with a few more endpoints
+Readers are an attempt to imitate the Graphite API bits and include 3 main endpoints with a few more endpoints.

+NOTE: _In the Works_ gRPC interface .. lots of protobuffing and testing still todo, but getting there

 ### TimeSeries